ciur/papermerge/README.md

 * [MgClipboard](https://github.com/papermerge/mg-clipboard) - Django Middleware used in Papermerge DMS to power cut/paste of the document/folder/page (IDs) into user's session

+* [Django Lessons](https://django-lessons.com) - All knowledge I gain during development of Papermerge nicely presented as screencasts.
+Screencasts are short and to the point lessons about Django ecosystem

 ### Contact